Kostigas/Unreal-Engine-file-dialog-opener/README.md

 ## Setup

 To use this project, you need to have Unreal Engine 5 installed on your machine.
+When creating the c++ class make it a UserWidget Class.
+Then reparent the widget in which you plan to use this function.

 ### Adding the Library